 This convention calls for CFI not to position itself in areas of commercial expertise in which other public and private actors are already present, but to focus on action pertaining to public development aid.

 “Media and enterprise" tackles, from an economic angle, the work on the development of financial resources, competition management, media company organisation as well as the development of new sustainable economic models.

 “Media and governance" encompasses everything that relates to the freedom of speech and the quality of information, the handling of political discourse, the diversity of media landscapes, and legislative frameworks.

 “Media and development" addresses the place of the media in issues of development and the creation of innovative content so as to deal with these subjects in an interactive and pedagogical manner.

 Each programme is described in a framework document that outlines the general context (situational analysis, expectations), the priority issues and CFI's area of intervention (projects launched/to be developed).

 In any given period of time, professionals from around forty countries (Sub-Saharan Africa, the Mediterranean, Caucasus, Balkans and South-East Asia) are involved in around thirty projects that are ongoing, in preparation or under evaluation.
 The choice of the intervention countries and the recipients is based on two main criteria:

 For the sake of transparency and coherence, each project is only based on a single programme, which is the one that meets the main objective set out with the recipient.
-That said, the problems of these four programmes are intertwined and interdependent and, in reality, are complementary facets of harmonious and sustainable development.
+That said, the problems of these three programmes are intertwined and interdependent and, in reality, are complementary facets of harmonious and sustainable development.